RockLib/RockLib.Encryption/README.md

 ## Configuration

-By default, the `Crypto` static class configures itself using the `RockLib.Configuration.Config` static class.
+By default, the `Crypto` static class sets its `Current` property using the `RockLib.Configuration.Config` static class.
 Specifically, it loads the instance (or instances) of the `ICrypto` interface specified in this configuration section: `Config.Root.GetSection("rocklib.encryption")`.
 This is an example `appsettings.json` file, for .NET Core projects:

 ```json
 {